TruenoDB/documentation/pages/deployment-install/install.md

   > trueno --hep
   ```

-2. Download and install internal components:
+####Download and install internal components:

   ```bash
   > trueno setup
   ```

   This command will take a while to complete depending on your internet connection speed and procesing power.
-The following components will be installed.
+The following components will be installed:

-### Internal Components

   - [Gremlin Server](https://tinkerpop.apache.org/): For the Gremlin Graph Traversal languaje.
   - [Elastic Search](https://www.elastic.co/): For indexing the graph data.